 If you need further assistance with your diversity statement, make an appointment with a counselor.

-Many firms and other organizations offer academic-year, summer, and post-graduate scholarship or fellowship opportunities for students who self-identify as diverse as part of their diversity initiatives.
+Many firms and other organizations offer academic-year, summer, and post-graduate scholarship or fellowship opportunities for students who self-identify as diverse.
 All diversity-related opportunities are posted in the Job Listings section of CORE.
 To view a list of all diversity opportunities, go to the Job Listings section, then click "+More Filters," select “Diversity Program,“ and then click “Yes.“ Each opportunity has specific eligibility criteria and application instructions, and application deadlines will occur throughout the year.

 Additional opportunities may be listed in the database of 1L LCLD Scholar Opportunities.